tonysathre/CitrixAutoDeploy/README.md

   * Citrix Autodeploy Machine Creation Monitor
 * Delegate the SeBatchLogonRight (Logon as a batch job) privilege to the Active Directory service account on the local machine

-The scheduled task settings can be modified in Task Scheduler
+By default the task is set to start every day at 5:00 AM, and run every hour after that, but the settings can be modified in Task Scheduler.
+You will need to start the scheduled task manually the first time, or wait until 5:00 AM for it's normal start time.

 ### Configuration
 You will need to configure which machine catalogs and delivery groups you want to monitor in the file [`citrix_autodeploy_config.json`](citrix_autodeploy_config.json).
 The example config file that's included contains the following: